Tour de Yorkshire race leader forced to dodge oncoming traffic - Cycling Weekly

 >>> ‘It’s still sinking in’: Harry Tanfield in disbelief after breakaway victory at Tour de Yorkshire

 It was later confirmed that Paton escaped any major injuries.
-Tanfield was lucky to avoid any injuries after the initial huge tyre blowout,
+Tanfield was lucky to avoid any injuries after the initial huge tyre blowout.

 >>> Check out Harry Tanfield’s Tour de Yorkshire stage winning Canyon Aeroad

-The mechanical also meant the Canyon-Eisberg rider couldn’t enjoy his last moments in the blue jersey as he grinded his way up the Cow and Calf to the finish line.
+The mechanical also meant the Canyon-Eisberg rider couldn’t enjoy his last moments in the blue jersey as he ground his way up the Cow and Calf to the finish line.

 “I was pretty gutted I lost my 32 [sprocket] to be honest, I had to use my 30 to grind up there, which was quite unpleasant.
 The funny thing was when me and Max did the recce last week we went up a lot faster, and it was relatively chilled but Pool Bank was quite hard, I was going hard but didn’t have any gas for it.”

-Despite being at times a frustrating day, Tanfield was reflective on an experience he wouldn’t have expected to come his way before the race,
+Despite being at times a frustrating day, Tanfield was reflective on an experience he wouldn’t have expected to come his way before the race.

 “It was good fun, it’s a nice day out and it’s great while it lasts.
 I’ve still got the green jersey as well which is good.”